Earl Peel: History

 The Peel family descends from Robert Peel, who established a calico-printing firm in Blackburn in 1764.
-His eldest son Robert Peel was a wealthy cotton merchant and also sat as Member of Parliament for Tamworth from 1790 to 1818.
+His eldest son, Robert Peel, was a wealthy cotton merchant and also sat as Member of Parliament for Tamworth from 1790 to 1818.
 In 1800 he was created a Baronet, of Drayton Manor in the County of Stafford and of Bury in the County Palatine of Lancaster, in the Baronetage of Great Britain.

 He was succeeded by his eldest son, Sir Robert Peel, 2nd Baronet, the noted statesman.
 He was Home Secretary 1822–1827 and 1828–1830, Chancellor of the Exchequer 1834–1835 and Prime Minister of the United Kingdom 1834–1835 and 1841–1846, and is best remembered for creating the modern concept of the police force while Home Secretary.
 The police, first known as Peelers, are still commonly referred to as Bobbies, in his name.
 He is also known for overseeing the formation of the Conservative Party out of the shattered Tory Party, and for the repeal of the Corn Laws.
 Peel died after a fall from his horse on Constitution Hill in London.

 He was succeeded by his eldest son, the third Baronet.
 He was also a politician and served as a Lord of the Admiralty from 1852 to 1857 and as Chief Secretary for Ireland from 1861 to 1865.
-His grandson, the fifth Baronet, married the actress and comedian Beatrice Gladys Lillie.
+His grandson, the fifth Baronet, married the actress and comedian Beatrice Lillie.

 Their only son, the sixth Baronet, was an ordinary seaman in the Royal Navy and was killed in action in April 1942, aged only twenty-one.
 On his death the line of the eldest son of the second Baronet failed and the title was inherited by his second cousin once removed, the second Earl Peel, who became the seventh Baronet.
 See above for further history of the title.